itcarroll/basic-R-lesson/docs/reading.md

 The "bubble sort" algorithm is a procedure for sorting.
 If the input is a collection of random letters, the following "pseudo-code" provides a set of instructions that will lead to sorting the collection alphabetically.
-To test that the steps will succede, pretend to "compute" the procedure for the array of letters `['q', 'e', 'd']`.
+To test that the steps will succeed, pretend to "compute" the procedure for the array of letters `['q', 'e', 'd']`.

 1. let `A` refer to some collection of letters